Equality and diversity

 Equality and Diversity Working Group

-Our Equality and Diversity Working Group is made up of both customers and staff, who meet once a month.
-The Group manage Paradigm's approach to equality and diversity and support staff and residents in recognising and valuing the diversity of our communities.
+Our Equality and Diversity Working Group is made up of both customers and staff, who meet six times a year.
+The Group oversees Paradigm's approach to equality and diversity and supports staff and residents in recognising and valuing the diversity of our communities.

 Faiths and Cultures